-Performance Core + Breadth of Knowledge Plus the following:
+Performance Core + Practicum Core + Breadth of Knowledge + the following:

-MUS 203 Ear Training 1 credit

 THE 205 Acting III: Advanced Acting 2 credits

 THE 201 Acting for TV & Film 1 credit

 THE 230 Audition Techniques 1 credit

+Electives 2 credits

 Students in the Acting Emphasis must be enrolled in THE 205: Acting III: Advanced Acting.
 These enrollment requirements may supersede the transfer course policy.